 Meaning

-“I have always argued that change becomes stressful and overwhelming only when you’ve lost any sense of the constancy of your life.
+In the quote “I have always argued that change becomes stressful and overwhelming only when you’ve lost any sense of the constancy of your life.
 You need firm ground to stand on.
-From there, you can deal with that change.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.
+From there, you can deal with that change.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.

 Theme